OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/content_development/README.md

 These are the draft content files.
 The content in them is fully accessible, and can be used for learning purposes.
 However, they have not been integrated into a formal MOOC platform yet.
 At the moment, they are being written in markdown format, and then using the [notedown](https://github.com/aaren/notedown) tool to convert into iPython notebook format.

-**IMPORTANT** Please edit the markdown files, not the iPython files.
+**IMPORTANT** Please edit the **markdown** files, not the iPython/html files.
 These will be periodically converted and synchronised as needed.

 ### In markdown format